ranginui/ranginui.github.io/testimonials.md

 Some rich prick

 > I was writing an op ed about how the NZ response can be explained by the fact that they are an island nation.
-But suddenly a felt the pain of of a kotiate hitting the back of my head.
+But suddenly I felt the pain of of a kotiate hitting the back of my head.
 Each blow was accompanied by a word "you're... a... smaller... island... with... the... wealth... of...
 300...years... of... empire... and... you... still... fucked... it... up"

 Some English dickhead